Khurramnaveed3233/Freelancer-Earnings-Tracker-in-Pakistan-SQL-Portfolio-Project/README.md

 > ✨ Freelancers who take a data-driven approach are better equipped to grow consistently, adapt to platform trends, and secure high-value clients.

+## 📏 Key Metrics Tracked

+- **Earnings per Hour**
+- **Total Earnings by Platform**
+- **Skill Count vs Average Earnings**
+- **Client Count by Country**
+- **Average Response Time by Freelancer**
+- **Monthly Earnings Growth (%)**

 ---

 ## 🧠 Skills Demonstrated

-- SQL Joins, CTEs, Window Functions
+- Advanced SQL (Joins, Aggregations, Subqueries, CTEs, Window Functions)
-- Data Modeling & Normalization
+- Schema Design and Relational Data Modeling
-- Analytical Thinking with Business Context
-- Complex Aggregations and Performance Queries
+- Business Analysis and KPI Development
+- Data Cleaning Concepts (Outlier awareness, null handling)
-- Real-world Scenario-Based Reporting
+- Insight Extraction for Stakeholder Reporting

 ---

 ## 🎓 What I Learned

-- Translated business questions into efficient SQL logic
+- How to break down real-world business problems into efficient SQL logic
-- Built a normalized schema for a real-world dataset
+- Built a normalized schema and filled it with realistic sample data
-- Tracked KPIs using time series and window functions
-- Gained confidence solving freelance market problems using SQL
+- Developed analytics for income trends, platform ROI, and category strength
+- Learned to present insights like a business dashboard without needing BI tools

 ---

 ## 🚀 Next Steps

-- 📊 Build a Power BI dashboard using SQL outputs
+- 📊 Integrate this project into a Power BI dashboard
-- 🔁 Automate reporting via SQL Agent or Python scripts
+- 🔁 Automate monthly data refresh using SQL Agent or Python scripts
-- 🌐 Extend the project using real freelancing platform data
+- 🌍 Scale with actual freelancing platform data (via API or web scraping)
-- 🧩 Integrate with a complete BI pipeline for advanced analysis
+- 📦 Turn into a complete BI solution with an ETL pipeline and reporting layer

----

 ## 🙌 About the Author